Long line (topology): Properties

-Every increasing sequence in $L$ converges to a limit in $L$; this is a consequence of the facts that (1) the elements of $\omega_1$ are the countable ordinals, (2) the supremum of every countable family of countable ordinals is a countable ordinal, and (3) every increasing and bounded sequence of real numbers converges.

-Consequently, there can be no strictly increasing function $L \to \R.$ In fact, every continuous function $L \to \R$ is eventually constant.
+Every increasing sequence in $L$ converges to a limit in $L$; this is a consequence of following facts: the elements of $\omega_1$ are the countable ordinals, the supremum of every countable family of countable ordinals is a countable ordinal, and every increasing and bounded sequence of real numbers converges.
+Consequently, there can be no strictly increasing function $L \to \R$.
+In fact, every continuous function $L \to \R$ is eventually constant.

 As order topologies, the (possibly extended) long rays and lines are normal Hausdorff spaces.
-All of them have the same cardinality as the real line, yet they are 'much longer'.

-All of them are locally compact.
-None of them is metrizable; this can be seen as the long ray is sequentially compact but not compact, nor even Lindelöf.
+All of them have the same cardinality as the real line and all of them are locally compact.
+None are metrizable; this can be seen as the long ray is sequentially compact but not compact, nor even Lindelöf.

 The (non-extended) long line or ray is not paracompact.
 It is path-connected, locally path-connected and simply connected but not contractible.
 It is a one-dimensional topological manifold, with boundary in the case of the closed ray.
 It is first-countable but not second countable and not separable, so authors who require the latter properties in their manifolds do not call the long line a manifold.

-It makes sense to consider all the long spaces at once because every connected (non-empty) one-dimensional (not necessarily separable) topological manifold possibly with boundary, is homeomorphic to either the circle, the closed interval, the open interval (real line), the half-open interval, the closed long ray, the open long ray, or the long line.
+It makes sense to consider all the long spaces at once because every connected (non-empty) one-dimensional (not necessarily separable) topological manifold possibly with boundary, is homeomorphic to either the real line, the circle, the half-open interval, the closed interval, the open long ray, the closed long ray, the long circle (constructed by identifying the ends of the closed long ray), or the long line.